ethereum/solidity-blog/_posts/2022-09-08-storage-write-removal-before-conditional-termination.md

 The Yul optimizer step responsible for the bug is the Unused Store Eliminator (abbreviated as `S` in the [optimizer step sequence](https://docs.soliditylang.org/en/latest/yul.html#optimization-step-sequence)).
 It is meant to remove storage writes that it can determine to be redundant.
 A storage write is considered redundant in either of the following two cases:
 - In all code paths after the initial write, a subsequent write overwrites the written value.
-- The transaction unconditionally reverts after the write.
+- The transaction unconditionally reverts after the initial write.

 So similarly to above, the general pattern is:
 1. a storage write (potentially within complex control flow), then